 Taking into account the footnotes corrections included in the communications, the total number of TACs “in line with MSY” according the Commission would be: 36 for 2015 TACs, 38 for 2016 TACs, 47 for 2017 TACs and 53 for 2018 TACs.
 However, as detailed in the analysis published, the ENT Foundation considers that the previous numbers are not entirely correct and that the number of TACs “in line with MSY” has been overestimated by the Commission each year, due to:

 i) Some fishing limits have been set above scientific advice on MSY;

 ii) ICES considers the available information as inadequate to evaluate the status of some stocks in relation to MSY; and/or

 iii) Some of the TACs listed do not correspond to a TAC or a stock area.

 According to Lydia Chaparro, a marine ecologist at ENT Foundation, “these two steps forward, one step back trend, which appears in our analyses for each year, raises concerns in terms of the progressive and incremental trajectory towards MSY exploitation rates required by the CFP.
-The Commission’s communication must incorporate substantial improvements, but the most remarkable fact is that, while 2020 deadline drawn near, numerous fishing limits continue to be established above sustainable limits.
-If we want to guarantee a fishing with future, EU fisheries ministers must to significantly increase their efforts to end overfishing in line with the reformed CFP and, in turn, improve the quota allocation among fleets by taking into account socio-environmental criteria”.
+The Commission’s communication must incorporate substantial improvements, but the most remarkable fact is that, while 2020 deadline draws near, numerous fishing limits continue to be established above sustainable limits.
+If we want to guarantee a fishing with future, EU fisheries ministers must significantly increase their efforts to end overfishing in line with the reformed CFP and, in turn, improve the quota allocation among fleets by taking into account socio-environmental criteria”.